bb-io/docs/src/content/docs/apps/Asana.mdx

 ## Actions

+> **Note**: When you create or update items in Asana, there is a short delay before those changes are visible in our app.
+[Asana requires 10 to 60 seconds](https://developers.asana.com/reference/searchtasksforworkspace#user-content-eventual-consistency) to index new data and make it available via their API.
+If you don't see your recent changes immediately, please wait a minute and try again.

 ### Attachments

 - **Search attachments** returns all attachments of the specified object.
 Object ID can stand for an ID of `Project`, `Project brief` or `Task`.